gtolomei/systems-and-networking/README.md

 This is a second-year, first-semester course of the [BSc in Applied Computer Science and Artificial Intelligence of Sapienza University of Rome](https://acsai.di.uniroma1.it/).

-This repository contains class material along with any useful information for the 2022-23 academic year.
+This repository contains class material along with any useful information for the 2023-24 academic year.

 ### Class Schedule
-- **Wednesday** from **1:00 p.m.** to **4:00 p.m.** (Room 2L - Via del Castro Laurenziano, 7 [[map](https://goo.gl/maps/1x9rrSjsiieq41At6)])
+- **Wednesday** from **2:00 p.m.** to **5:00 p.m.** (Room 1L - Via del Castro Laurenziano, 7 [[map](https://goo.gl/maps/1x9rrSjsiieq41At6)])
 - **Thursday** from **8:00 a.m.** to **10:00 a.m.** (Room 2L - Via del Castro Laurenziano, 7 [[map](https://goo.gl/maps/1x9rrSjsiieq41At6)])

-### How to Attend Classes
-As indicated by the latest rules provided by Sapienza, to prevent and contain the spread of COVID-19 infection, a "lightweight" contact tracing tool has been developed via a dedicated Google Form that can be filled anytime (before, during, or after classes).

-This will help keep students and the entire Sapienza community safe.
-Therefore, we kindly ask students willing to attend classes in person to fill out the proper form that can be found at this [link](https://forms.gle/TZYecGadZ6CDFhQj7).

-We thank all the students for their collaboration.

 ### Moodle Web Page
-Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: https://elearning.uniroma1.it/course/view.php?id=15524
+Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: **TBA**

 ### Office Hours
 Please, drop me a message to <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> if you like to arrange an in-person meeting or schedule a remote call either on Google Meet or Zoom.
-To issue your request, kindly specify "_SN-I 2022-23: Meeting_" in the subject of your message.<br/>
+To issue your request, kindly specify "_SN-I 2023-24: Meeting_" in the subject of your message.<br/>
-In-person meetings will be held in my office, which is located in Room 106 at the 1st floor of Building E in Viale Regina Elena 295 ([map](https://goo.gl/maps/5dSuQbvaeqXePV9y6)).
+In-person meetings will be held in my office, which is located in Room 106 on the 1st floor of Building E in Viale Regina Elena 295 ([map](https://goo.gl/maps/5dSuQbvaeqXePV9y6)).

 ### Contacts
 - Email: tolomei@di.uniroma1.it